kadambari-cybersec/OWASP-Top-10-Web-Security-Assessment/README.md

 In this project, I successfully identified and exploited a SQL Injection vulnerability in DVWA and then tested mitigation techniques to reduce the risk.
 This assessment improved my understanding of web application security testing, vulnerability analysis, and secure coding practices.

 ## Module 2- Authentication
+# Objective
+The objective of this module was to evaluate the authentication mechanism implemented in DVWA and identify weaknesses related to user authentication and password security.

+# Phase 1 - Authentication Enumeration
+The DVWA Brute Force module was accessed to understand how the authentication process works.
+The login page contained username and password input fields and allowed users to submit credentials for authentication.
+Different invalid credentials were tested to observe application behavior.
+The same error message was displayed for both invalid usernames and incorrect passwords, indicating that username enumeration was not observed during testing.

+# Evidence